svenvc/ston/ston-spec.md

 	    #lastLogin : DateAndTime [ '2018-10-30T15:01:13.364516+01:00' ],
 	    #loginCount: 42 }

 Class tags indicate the type of an object.
 In the example, DoomUser, ByteArray, URL and DateAndTime are used.
 Curly braces delineate maps containing key:value associations, most often used for the properties of an object.
 Square brackets delineate lists, like the roles array.
-A hash tag starts a symbol, strings use single quotes.
+A hash tag starts a symbol while strings use single quotes.
 Some objects have custom representations to make them easier to read and edit: ByteArray uses a hex string, while URL and DateAndTime use their natural RFC and ISO forms.

 ##  Basics